How to get an FHA loan

 Borrowers with credit that bad now qualify for fewer than one out of every 10 FHA loans.

-Ellie Mae says the average FICO credit score for FHA-backed purchases was right at 700 last year, or about 20 to 30 points below the average FICO score.
+Ellie Mae says the average FICO credit score for FHA-backed purchases was just under 700 last year.

 The average FICO score of rejected FHA loan applicants was 667, a score that would have placed those borrowers in the top half of FHA borrowers just a few years ago.

 The advantage is that the average FICO score for successful applicants was still considerably lower than the 754 average for non-FHA loans.